< Muscles >

 Fig. 3-46.
 Muscles of pharynx.

-The origin of the superior constrictor is a raphe formed with the buccinator (Fig. 4-2).
+The origin of the superior constrictor is a raphe formed with the buccinator (Figs. 4-1,2).
 The origins of the middle and inferior constrictors are the hyoid bone and the larynx, respectively.
 (Exactly, the three constrictors are not separated, but overlapped.)

-The superior constrictors is for constricting the oropharynx while the inferior constrictor is for constricting the laryngopharynx (Fig. 3-44); the middle constrictor intervenes.
-When swallowing, constrictors contract sequentially to let the food down the oropharynx and the laryngopharynx.
+The superior constrictor is for constricting the oropharynx while the inferior constrictor is for constricting the laryngopharynx (Fig. 3-44); the middle constrictor intervenes.
+When swallowing, constrictors contract sequentially to let the food down through the oropharynx and the laryngopharynx.
 Peristalsis in the pharynx is followed by that in the esophagus.